ariejdl/SDL.jl/README.md

 examples, and responses to my questions, I would never have been able to put this into a Julia package.
 All credit goes to him.

-I'd also like to thank the developers of the free/open-source SDL API (http://www.libsdl.org).
+We'd also like to thank the developers of the free/open-source SDL API (http://www.libsdl.org).
 It is a simple, yet powerful, way to develop a wide-range of multimedia applications and has found it's way into many operating environments.